 The internet is an ever-changing world that changes faster than we can keep up with.
 Data transfer rates have increased dramatically in recent years as technology advances, and now it's not uncommon for people all over the globe to be suffering from sluggish connections due to their providers' slow speeds!
 What does "fast" mean again?
 Well there are many different measurements used by online enthusiasts but most would agree one Mbps (megabits per second) equals around 50 HD movies streams or 10 hours worth of Quicktime videos being downloaded at once – so whatever your preference: if you want something quick to make sure they offer higher numbers such 300+ instead of 20+.

 Just like your cell phone carrier, the internet speed you purchase depends on how much data each month will be used.
 This means that download speeds are slower than upload ones but more important for everyday use!

 The difference between download vs. upload speeds

-If you want to enjoy the best online experience possible, your upload speed needs be lightning quick.
-You may think that downloading files from websites is more common but some activities need data sent over internet connections in order for them function properly - such as sending emails or playing live tournament-style video games!
+If you want to enjoy the best online experience possible, your upload speed needs are lightning-quick.
+You may think that downloading files from websites is more common but some activities need data sent over internet connections in order for them to function properly - such as sending emails or playing live tournament-style video games!